Dr. Sofia I.

 Pascu MRSC FHEA

-Royal Society University Research Fellow and Lecturer in Inorganic Chemistry, University of Bath
+Royal Society University Research Fellow and Reader in Inorganic Chemistry, University of Bath

 Main research interests: Metals in medicine, catalysis and functional carbon nanomaterials